Polaris

 SQLite

 Zero-config, single-file database.
-No cloud dependency, no connection strings, no managed service.
-Your data lives on your machine as a single file.
+No cloud account, no connection strings — your data lives on your machine as one file.

 Tailwind CSS

-Utility-first styling paired with JetBrains Mono for a monospace, retro-modern aesthetic.
-Dark mode as the default — because that's how developers actually work.
+Utility-first styling paired with JetBrains Mono for a monospace, retro-modern feel.
+Dark mode is the default.

 Ollama + Gemma 3

 Local AI inference via Ollama.
-No cloud API required — the model runs on your machine.
-Zero API costs, full privacy, and works offline.
+The model runs on your machine, with no cloud API needed — so there's no API cost, and it works offline.

 Vercel AI SDK